 The paper opens a lot of opportunities for possible research areas.
 We assume that the objects within the volume data are presegmented and the importance is assigned manually by the user.
-An open issue here is, how to do the feature selection and importance assignment automatically.
+An open issue is, how to do the feature selection and importance assignment automatically.
 Various automatic feature detection approaches can be integrated into the model to select the important features without additional user interaction.
-Another idea can be to assign the importance values according to closeness to one or several focal points, similarly to distance transfer functions [28].
+Another idea can be to assign the importance values according to closeness to one or several focal points, similarly to distance-based enhancement for focal region [29].
 The importance dimension controls in this case the transition from one level of sparseness to another.

 The paper has presented various levels of sparseness schemes.
-The continuous transition from dense to sparse representations for volumetric data is a wide area for research.
+The continuous transition from dense to sparse representations for volumetric data is a wide area of research.
 In polygonal rendering levels of sparseness are widely used.
-The most sparse representation is a set of points, another representation is wireframe display, and most dense display is surface representation.
-Volume graphics does not have such variety, which shows the need for research in this area.
+The most sparse representation is a set of points, another representation is a wireframe display, and the most dense display is a surface representation.
+Volume graphics does not yet have such a variety, which shows the need for research in this area.

 The third factor of importance-driven volume rendering is importance compositing.
 The paper presents simple compositing schemes derived from ray-casting approaches.
 The next step are compositing schemes that incorporate first- and second order derivatives to preserve object boundaries.
-These parts are then considered as more important and a more dense representation is estimated.
+These parts are then considered as more important and a dense representation is chosen.

-The conical MImP is a compositing scheme that uses the cut-out illustration technique to improve perception of the spatial relationship.
-More elaborate approaches for intelligent automatic cut-out generation are to be researched more intensively.
+The conical MImP is a compositing scheme that uses the cutout illustration technique to improve perception of the spatial relationships.
+More elaborate approaches for intelligent automatic cutout generations are to be researched more intensively.
+In cut-away views sometimes the borderline of the cutted regions is emphasized (e.g., through thick lines, or zig-zag lines).
+Automatically emphasizing these transition zones is also an open problem.

-Each viewpoint contains a fraction of the whole information encoded in the data set.
-How to estimate this fraction and how to automatically determine optimal viewpoints [27] is another, not yet researched, area for volume data.
+Each viewpoint brings out only a fraction of the entire information encoded in the data set.
+How to estimate viewpoint entropy and how to automatically determine optimal viewpoints [28] is another, not yet researched, area for volume data.